Daqsoo/html-css-train_1/README.md

-train project of beginner skills
+training project of beginner skills